Kgauza/hw/hw1/README.md

 Please ensure that your shell doesn't have any extraneous output for debugging.
 That is, any time a built-in or a process is run with your shell, only the output of the built-in or process should be printed.
 Please do not print anything extra, as this can disrupt our marking and may influence your score.

 Lastly, ensure you have separate folders for each homework.
-All your source code for this assignment should be in a 'hw1' folder in the root of your repository.
+All your source code for this assignment should be in a folder called 'hw1' (case sensitive) in the root of your repository.